 The law states that schools must provide "directory-type" information about students upon request from anyone asking for this information.
-The directory information would include things like name, address, telephone number, age, etc. If parents do not want this information given out, the law states that they must make their wishes known.
-This is done by way of our online information update.
-If you do not have login information, please contact the school office.
+The directory information would include things like name, address, telephone number, age, etc. If parents do not want this information given out, the law states that they must make their wishes known in writing.
+The district will remind families in August by providing the Universal Consent Form Regarding Release of Student Information.
+Please use this form to let the office know your wishes.
+You may request this form from the office at any time during the school year.
+Our school does not print student directories.